 13. Adjustable Shelving Systems

 Adjustable shelving is the secret to adaptable RV interiors.
 You can configure shelves for books, electronics, or cookware depending on your trip.
+From what I’ve gathered, it’s the quiet hero of long-term RV living because it grows with you.

 Key Design Elements